flant/loghouse/README.md

 Status is **alpha**.
 However we (Flant) use it in our production Kubernetes deployments since September, 2017.

+Some data may be dropped in alpha's updates.
+Be careful, when updating!
+All info will be published in release notes.
+**Data's structure will be stable in beta version** (planned on April 2018).

 Loghouse-dashboard UI demo in action (~3 Mb):

 ![loghouse web UI](https://cdn.rawgit.com/flant/loghouse/master/docs/web-ui-animated.gif)